c3lang/c3-web/src/content/docs/Misc Advanced/debugging.md

 | **Backtraces** | Generated | Optional/None |
 | **Zero-Init** | Guaranteed | Guaranteed |

 Always perform your primary development and testing in **Safe Mode**.
-Switch to Fast Mode only for final releases or performance profiling once the logic is verified.
+Switch to Unchecked Mode only for final releases or performance profiling once the logic is verified.